 5 New Chaps – Pizza & Brewskis

 I have explored just about every neighborhood, every park, and every alley in the city of Denver.
 I did it with curiosity and with my camera.
 If you know me, you know I am very inquisitive.
 I have this incessant desire to know things, discover, learn, figure things out, explore, and I am not hesitant to ask a question.
 Do not confuse inquisitive with being nosy.
 Wink Wink 😉 When I am walking down a dirt road, I always have to know what is around the bend.
 I’m a “why” type of guy.
-But but but, I can easily spin on a dime and be “well, things just are and there is no need to know why, just sit back and enjoy.”
+But, but, butttt, I can easily spin on a dime and be “well, things just are and there is no need to know why, just sit back and enjoy.”

 Here are a few pictures of the space that was a home to 5 chaps I broke bread with one weekend in Denver.